 Students are responsible for obtaining all homework assigned during their absence.
 Students must also check with their teachers concerning the dates homework is to be completed after returning to school following an illness or other excused absences.
-In regard to the block schedule, absent students are responsible for communicating with all the teachers on their first day back from an absence to turn in, or get all homework assignments.

-If the student talks to the teacher and the classroom teacher does not specify when makeup work is due when a student is absent, the general rule of thumb for excused and exempt absences will be a student who missed 1 day will have 1 day to make up the work for full credit, if the student missed 2 days, he or she will have 2 days to make up the work for full credit, if the student missed 2 days to make up the work for full credit, if the student missed 2 days to make up the work for full credit, if the student's responsibility to make sure he or she obtains missed assignments from the classroom teacher on the first day returning to school.
+If the student talks to the teacher and the classroom teacher does not specify when makeup work is due when a student is absent, the general rule of thumb for excused and exempt absences will be a student who missed 1 day will have 1 day to make up the work for full credit, if the student missed 2 days, he or she will have 2 days to make up the work for full credit, if the students missed 3 days, he or she will have 3 days to make up the work for full credit, etc. However, it is the student's responsibility to make sure he or she obtains missed assignments from the classroom teacher on the first day returning to school.
 If the absence is classified as unexcused, students have the opportunity to turn in work for 50% credit; If a student is absent and excused during a test review, then they do not have to make up the test until they have the benefit of the test review.